tejaswini972/MCW-Data-Platform-upgrade-and-migration/Whiteboard design session/WDS student guide - Data Platform upgrade and migration.md

 2. Is there any benefit to going straight to Microsoft Azure?
 Does Azure SQL Database take care of all their requirements?

-3. Are there any questions we need answered before we can begin a POC directly to Microsoft Azure?
+3. Are there any questions we need to answer before we can begin a POC directly to Microsoft Azure?

 **Prepare**